the-crypt-keeper/cascade/README.md

 ## How It Works

+### Streams and Steps

+In the Cascade pipeline, data flows through Steps via named Streams.

+Steps can:

+- Produce data (Source steps)
+- Consume and transform data (Transform steps)
+- Consume and export data (Sink steps)

+Multiple Steps can consume from the same Stream with configurable load balancing strategies.

 ### Cascade IDs

 The core concept in Cascade is the cascade ID, which tracks the lineage of each piece of data through the pipeline.
 Cascade IDs are built up as data flows through steps: